Boots for Winter 14ers | Five Best Options

 Best Boots for Winter 14ers | What Are Your Favorites?

-There are a lot, literally hundreds, of boots for winter 14ers you could buy.
-I picked out five of my favorites, but there are many more to choose from.
-Do you have a personal favorite I missed?
-Leave a comment below to share your thoughts with the Next Summit Community!
+There are literally hundreds of potential boots for winter 14ers you could choose from.
+I picked out five of my favorites, but there are many more to choose from, so feel free to do more research before you buy a pair of winter boots for 14ers.
+Do you have a personal favorite that I neglected to include?
+Leave a comment below to share your thoughts with the Next Summit Community.
+Safe travels on the trails!

 Enjoy This Post?
 Join The Next Summit Newsletter to get advice, news & stories!